 - Lethbridge – Like in Calgary and Edmonton, snow route parking bans in Lethbridge occur on an as-needed basis.
 Signing up for e-notifications is the easiest way to find out when a parking ban is upcoming, but you can also check the radio, local news, and city website for information.
 The city government recommends watching out for heavy snowfall events, in order to anticipate potential parking bans.

 - Red Deer – Thanks to the convenient, colour-coded Know Your Snow Zone map provided by the city, it’s easy to find out whether you live on a snow route in Red Deer.
 Green Routes tend to be the busiest of Red Deer’s snow zones, and are cleared most frequently.
 The program in Red Deer is a bit different than the other cities on our list, but the system is easy to follow once you learn the details.

 Learning the details of your city’s snow routes ahead of time will make life much easier when a parking ban goes into place.
 It’s also a good idea to brush up on your cities rules for clearing sidewalks, as well as the essentials for safe driving in wintry conditions.
 Reducing your risk of a weather-related mishap starts with proper preparation.

-Our team at Bow Valley Insurance is proud to provide diverse home insurance and car insurance solutions for residents throughout Alberta.
+Our team at Bow Valley Insurance is proud to provide diverse home insurance and car insurance solutions for residents.
 Start shopping today with a free home insurance quote or car insurance quote from our team!